apriltaoyvr/lenore-next/content/wiki/function-attitude/cognitive-stack/tertiary-temptation.md

 ## Conversation

 I have to admit, I've had a problem with this whole 'tertiary temptation' section for a long time.
-What's written above seems to imply that this hypothetical IS_P SHOULD imitate cool people, because that's how ISFPs navigate the social world, period...or something like that.
+What's written above seems to imply that this hypothetical ISP SHOULD imitate cool people, because that's how ISFPs navigate the social world, period...or something like that.
 Is that what you're trying to tell readers?
-This whole page has a *golden-straightjacket* feel that's incredibly uncomfortable, I mean you haven't even explained what is so bad about all of these supposedly immature tertiary 'defenses'.
+This whole page has a _golden-straightjacket_ feel that's incredibly uncomfortable, I mean you haven't even explained what is so bad about all of these supposedly immature tertiary 'defenses'.

 -- Someone